osate/osate2/ge/org.osate.ge.doc/docs/user_guide1.md

 	4. Rename the new device type.
 		1. Select the device type diagram element.
 ![](../images/SelectForRename.png)
 		2. Select the name label, a editable field will appear.
 ![](../images/RenameEditField.png)
 		3. Enter: "Alarm".
 		4. Press the *Enter* key.
 	5. Create the following types:
 		1. Device type named "DoorSensor".
 		2. Data type named "SensorData".
 		3. System type named "Controller".
 ![](../images/AlarmModelPackage.png)
 	6. Create a system type and implementation.
 		1. Create a *System Implementation* from the palette, a *Create Component Implemenation* dialog will appear.
 		2. Enter the implementation's identifier: "Impl".
 		3. Select *New Component Type*.
 		4. Enter the type's identifier: "SecuritySystem".
 ![](../images/CreateImplementation.png)
-	7. Right-click the diagram and select *Layout->Layout Diagram* for easier viewing.
+	7. Right-click the diagram and select *Layout->Layout Diagram* for easier viewing (See @sec:diagram_layout).

 5. **Open Implementation Diagram**